CruzHacks/cruzhacks-organizer-challenges/backend-challenge.md

 * Create a new applicant document
 * Update an applicant document
   * Prevent updating Email or Application Type
-  * Given a request such as `curl -X PUT -H "Content-Type:applicaton/json" -H "token:token" endpoint/update/id -d '{"firstName": "Krishna", "lastName": "Pandian"}'` should update the first name and last name only and retain previous fields
+  * Given a PUT request with the following body `{"age": 21, "major": "Computer Engineering"}` should update the given fields
 * Delete an applicant document given an id and or email

 ### Security Rules

 Security is a very serious part of being a software engineer, especially when it comes to user information.
 For all endpoints include authentication to ensure that only specific users are able to reach the endpoint.
-We don't expect a full implementation of creating and signing tokens with timeouts but we do want to see you implement some level of security within the endpoints.
+We don't expect a full implementation of creating and signing tokens with timeouts but we do want to see you implement some level of security within the endpoints to ensure that only certain users can access our endpoints.
 We recommend that you check out [jwt](https://jwt.io/) if you want to get an idea of authentication.

 ### Our Testing